reefab/ResumeMan/README.md

  * You can preview your changes with Middleman's included server (with livereload).
  * Automatic PDF generation using [wkhtmltopdf](http://wkhtmltopdf.org).
- * Turnkey deployment to a `http://yourusername.github.com/resume` page with no configuration necessary.
+ * Turnkey deployment to a `http://yourusername.github.io/resume` [GitHub page](https://pages.github.com) with no configuration necessary.
+ * No external requests except for Gravatar picture if applicable, you can preview and build offline.

 ## Template used